 If you wish to amalgamate your firm with another in Singapore, let us manage the application and procedure for you and merge both companies quickly and successfully.

 - In Singapore, amalgamation is a process that may be undertaken by companies in order to restructure their business operations.

-- This may be done for a number of reasons, such as to reduce costs, improve efficiency, or expand their operations.
+- An amalgamation is a combination of two or more companies into a new entity.
+This may be done for a number of reasons, such as to reduce costs, improve efficiency, or expand their operations.

 - There are short-form and long-form voluntary types of amalgamation procedures in Singapore.